 John Pasquarello, Computer Science Tutor and CS 1124 Team Leader, is a senior undergraduate student working towards a Computer Science degree.
 He enjoys working in local community theatres, practicing his photography and exploring new parts of the city.
 He hopes to be of help to new Computer Science students in his first year at the PTC.

-Carlos Peña Del Valle, Computer Science Tutor and CS 1133 Team Leader, is a MATLAB tutor and a junior studying Civil Engineering.
+Carlos Peña Del Valle, MATLAB Tutor and CS 1133 Team Leader, is a MATLAB tutor and a junior studying Civil Engineering.
 During his free time he enjoys watching movies and doing anything related to sports (including chess).
 His tutoring style reflects his personality: enthusiastic, but patient.
 He also likes to use whiteboards for visualization purposes and to show understanding.

 Charlie Pigott, Computer Science Tutor, is a junior studying computer science born and raised in Chicago.
 He enjoys playing the piano and runs on occasion in his free time.
 He specializes in C++ tutoring and hopes to help as much as possible during his first semester at the PTC.